 The way I work

 I am an integrative counsellor.
 This means that I integrate more than one counselling theory in my work.
 The warmth and acceptance of Person- centred counselling is at the core of my practice, with its emphasis on the quality of the counselling relationship.
-I integrate Transactional Analysis to offer a deeper understanding of your relationships and your communication style, and Cognitive Behavioural Therapy and Mindfulness, to offer an additional array of practical techniques to address depression and anxiety, which you are welcome to try out in the safety of the counselling room.
+I integrate Transactional Analysis and Psychodynamic Theory to offer a deeper understanding of your relationship history and your communication style, and Cognitive Behavioural Therapy and Mindfulness, to offer an additional array of practical techniques to address depression and anxiety, which you are welcome to try out in the safety of the counselling room.
 In all cases, I tailor any counselling to your specific needs.

 Working with Young People

 My main area of expertise is in working with young people, something I have been doing for the past eleven years in

 a variety of settings, six of those as a Counsellor in Secondary Schools.

 Adolescence is a time of flux and I want to help you navigate what can be a confusing process.
 Whether you are struggling to manage anxiety levels as exams approach, or struggling with your self –image, issues of identity or sexuality; whether you are coping with bullying, loss, bereavement, or difficulties in relationships at home or at school; whether you are feeling angry, depressed, overwhelmed, out of control, or struggling to cope; through the counselling process, I can help you make sense of what you are experiencing and support you as you work through it.

 In addition to offering counselling to young people from age 10-24, I also offer counselling to adults, especially those involved in Education, whether as parents, employees, students or counselling trainees.
 Having worked in Education for the past eleven years, I am aware of the particular stresses involved in this field.
 Managing work- related stress, anxiety, bereavement and relationship difficulties are some of the key areas I work with most frequently.

 Working with grief, in particular after the loss of a child.